filipeamorais/ee654mobilecomputingclientserverassignment/README.md

-# Android client app for book record databae
+# Android client app for book records database
 Android app for the client side of a client and server application to manipulate a book records database.

 # Running